Trusted by 19,000+ Clinicians

 Chairs for People with Lordosis

-Getting the right chairs for people with lordosis can be a bit more challenging because it’s a condition that’s usually associated with other things like muscular dystrophy.
-Nevertheless, people with lordosis still need certain things from their specialist seating to ensure that they have the best support available.
+Getting the right back support for lordosis can be a bit more challenging because it’s a condition that’s usually associated with other things like muscular dystrophy.

 So here are a few things you should consider when you’re specifying specialist seating for people with lordosis.